sinaptia/solid_telemetry/README.md

 ## How it works

-SolidTelemetry comes with a metric exporter and a trace exporter that instead of exporting to a third party service, inserts metrics and traces into the database, respectively.
+SolidTelemetry comes with a metric exporter (`SolidTelemetry::Exporters::ActiveRecord::MetricExporter`) and a trace exporter (`SolidTelemetry::Exporters::ActiveRecord::TraceExporter`) that instead of exporting to an OTLP (OpenTelemetry Protocol) endpoint or third party service.
+Traces and Metrics are imported as they are sent to the exporters.
+Once in the database, they are used to display the metrics dashboard, the raw traces and the Performance Items and Exceptions, which are a layer on top of the aforementioned traces.

 ## Configuration